BlueberryBacchus/BlueberryBacchus.github.io/books.markdown

 All the triumphs and tragedies, the romances and conflicts that this wonderful group of lovable misfits encounter, as they make their way through another memorable year.

-Once they you have passed through the doors of the Black Horse Pub, we guarantee you'll want to return again and again!
+Once you have passed through the doors of the Black Horse Pub, we guarantee you'll want to return again and again!

 Read more about [the staff](https://www.kenjorgenson.com/black-horse-diaries/2021/03/05/my-second-post.html) and the [regulars](https://www.kenjorgenson.com/black-horse-diaries/2021/03/05/meet-the-regulars.html).